-At Kippax Ash Tree we actively promote pupil leadership opportunities, enabling our children to develop valuable communication, organisation and debating skills.
-We believe that providing these key roles of responsibility are paramount to their development and learning experience.
-Pupils relish the opportunity to become a greater part of school life and enjoy making their voices heard.
+At Kippax Ash Tree Pupil Parliament promotes pupil leadership opportunities, enabling children to develop valuable communication, organisation and debating skills through key roles of responsibility and new experiences.
+Pupil Parliament benefits the whole school, pupils and teachers because it provides opportunities for pupils to communicate their opinions as well as influence the decisions that are made on their behalf.
+Pupils relish the opportunity to become a greater part of school life and enjoy making their powerful voices heard.